Introduction to Using the LM Studio Application

 Once installed, the process for running an LLM like Llama, Phi, or DeepSeek R1 on your computer involves three key steps:

 Beyond basic chat and configuration, LM Studio incorporates advanced functionalities to further empower your interactions with LLMs.
-These include support for Structured Output, Tools and Function Calling, and Speculative Decoding, all of which can significantly enhance the sophistication of your LLM applications.
-Furthermore, starting with LM Studio 0.3.17, the application functions as a Model Context Protocol (MCP) Host, allowing you to connect MCP servers.
+These include support for Structured Output, Tools and Function Calling, and Speculative Decoding, all of which can enhance your LLM applications.
+LM Studio also supports Parallel Requests, which lets the server process several inference requests at once.
+You enable it from the Developer tab.
+LM Studio also functions as a Model Context Protocol (MCP) Host, which lets you connect MCP servers.
+This feature arrived in LM Studio 0.3.17 and is now mature in the 0.4.x releases.
 These servers can provide advanced functions, such as model and dataset search, as exemplified by the Hugging Face MCP Server.
-However, it is crucial to exercise caution when installing MCPs from untrusted sources, as some MCP servers have the potential to run arbitrary code, access your local files, and use your network connection.
+You add a server by editing mcp.json, or in one click with an “Add to LM Studio” deeplink button on a web page.
+However, exercise caution when installing MCPs from untrusted sources, because some MCP servers can run arbitrary code, access your local files, and use your network connection.